Viewing Mid-term Grades

 Timeline of events and important dates related to this process:

-Note: Courses shorter than the full semester are not included in the Mid-term grading pilot, and have variable drop deadlines.
+Note: Courses shorter than the full semester are not included in Mid-term grading, and have variable drop deadlines.
 Instructors are still encouraged to provide progress reports to students mid-way through short courses.

 Instructions for Viewing Mid-term Grades in Campus Connection: